rblalock/handbook/Onboarding-Docs/welcome-to-pinpoint.md

 We believe that if you have too much on your plate, then you can only see what’s right in front of you.
 You need space and time to think about the future and plan ahead.
 If we give ourselves room to breathe and think and live, we’re capable of much broader thinking.
 To achieve that, we try to create a culture that’s not based on scarcity.

 You should expect a typical workweek at Pinpoint to be 45-50 hours.
 Most people show up between 9 and 10 and leave between 6 and 7.
-We don’t work weekends, but a lot of us host or go to events at night.
+We don’t want folks to work weekends or late nights, but a lot of us host or go to events in the evening.
 This is to give you a sense of what’s normal here, but you should work the hours that are healthy and sustainable for you.

 We try to make the office atmosphere welcoming and respectful for people of all different backgrounds.
 This is an ongoing process of negotiating and compromising as we share space, and depends on good communication.
 If there are specific things you like or want to change, let us know.
 We’re always getting better :)